 Auditing a course(s) requires official admission to the College, approval of the student's advisor and payment of the regular tuition and fees for the course(s).
 Students auditing courses are subject to the same regulations as other students with regard to registration and attendance, but they neither take examinations nor receive quality points or hours earned for the course(s).
-Students may change from taking a course for credit to audit or audit to credit during the first week of the semester only.
-Exceptions must be approved by the Vice Chancellor for Academic Affairs.
-An auditing student who does not wish to complete the course(s) must complete official withdrawal/drop procedures.
+An auditing student who does not wish to complete the course(s) must complete official withdrawal/drop procedures as defined in Campus Procedure 585.1 Process for Student Withdrawal.
 Audited courses will be shown on the student's official transcript as "AU."
-Students wanting to audit a course must complete the Request to Audit a Course form in the Director of Student Information/Registrar's office.
+Students wanting to audit a course must complete the Request to Audit a Course form.